makrai/notes/martin21-predict-quality-NeuN-wo-train-test.md

       techniques from quantitative ﬁnance, random matrix theory, and the statistical mechanics of heavy tailed and strongly correlated systems 34
   * using norm-based metrics to bound generalization error 37–39
-    * theoretical work aims to prove generalization bounds, and this
+    * theoretical work aims to prove generalization bounds
     * applied work then uses these norms to construct regularizers
   * Proving generalization bounds and developing new regularizers is very different than our focus on validating pretrained models
 * understanding DNNs with the information bottleneck principle 24,25
   * Our work also has intriguing similarities and differences with ^
   * posits that DNNs can be quantiﬁed by the mutual information between their layers and the input and output variables
   * we not require access to any data, while information measures used in the information bottleneck approach do require this
   * nL, several results from HT-SR Theory, on which our metrics are based,